jpane24/OVtool/README.md

     and the outcome

 -   `n_reps`: the number of repetitions at each grid point.
-The package defaults to 101 (typically this is overkill and the analyst can reduce the number of repetitions to speed up run time).
+The package defaults to 50 (Fifty repetitions should be sufficient but the analyst may need to reduce or increase the number of repetitions).

 The grid, as shown by the x-axis and y-axis in Figure 1 presents the effect size and rho, respectively.
 We define the effect size on the